 Some people are opposed to using GPS vehicle tracking devices to manage their fleets and delivery teams - and they can come up with some odd reasons for this opposition.
-Maybe you've been trying to convince a skeptical colleague that GPS vehicle trackers are the way to go?
+Maybe you've been trying to convince a sceptical colleague that GPS vehicle trackers are the way to go.
 Here are the answers to every argument they come up with.

 It's all too complicated - a waste of time as well as money!

-Putting to one side the cost efficiencies many business report from using GPS systems, they really are not complicated at all.
-The commercial programmes and kits available have been developed specifically for small businesses to use, with fuss-free "plug and play" settings which are easy to follow.
-Honestly, it is no more complicated than the photocopier machine or the email system and nobody argues against them being office essentials.
+Putting to one side the cost efficiencies many business reports from using GPS systems, they really are not complicated at all.
+The commercial programmes and kits are available have been developed specifically for small businesses, with fuss-free "plug and play" settings that are easy to follow.
+Honestly, it is no more complicated than the photocopier machine or the email system, and nobody argues against them being office essentials.

 It is too expensive for us to invest in

-GPS systems vary greatly and so do the prices.
-At the higher end of the scale, the tracker is built into complex software which uses the data to make all sorts of useful estimates and predictions, but maybe you don't need all that.
+GPS systems vary greatly, and so do the prices.
+At the higher end of the scale, the tracker is built into complex software that uses the data to make useful estimates and predictions, but maybe you don't need all that.
 If the ability to know where a vehicle is at any given time is all you really need to know, then you should be able to find a package which is affordable and suitable for your needs.
-Go on, you know GPS is good for you and your business...
+Go on; you know GPS is good for you and your business...